rancher/docs/content/rancher/v2.x/en/quick-start-guide/workload/quickstart-deploy-workload-nodeport/_index.md

 ### Assumptions

-- You have a running cluster with at least 1 node
+- You have a running cluster with at least 1 node.

 ### Deploy a Workload